Human Development Report: 2020 Human Development Report

 The 2020 report asserts that immense human pressures on the planet have ushered in a new geological epoch, the Anthropocene, or the Age of Humans.
 As such, the report introduces a new index to account for these pressures, the Planetary-Pressures Adjusted Human Development Index (PHDI), which includes a country's carbon dioxide emissions and material footprint.
 In his foreword to the report, UNDP Administrator Achim Steiner said that "humans wield more power over the planet than ever before.
 In the wake of COVID-19, record-breaking temperatures and spiraling inequality, it is time to use that power to redefine what we mean by progress, where our carbon and consumption footprints are no longer hidden."

-Numerous highly developed wealthy countries plummet as a result of their environmental impact, such as the United States, which drops 45 places.
-By contrast, countries with lighter footprints such Costa Rica, Moldova and Panama move up the index by roughly 30 places.
+Numerous highly developed wealthy countries plummeted as a result of their environmental impact, such as the United States, which dropped 45 places.
+By contrast, countries with lighter footprints such as Costa Rica, Moldova and Panama move up the index by roughly 30 places.